jmorris0x0/terraform-provider-k8sconnect/README.md

 Bootstrap Kubernetes clusters and workloads in a **single `terraform apply`**.
 No two-phase deployments.

 **k8sconnect** uses inline, per-resource connections to break Terraform's provider dependency hell.
-Create a cluster and deploy to it immediately, target multiple clusters from one module, or use dynamic outputs for authentication.
+Create a cluster and deploy to it immediately, install Helm charts alongside cluster creation, target multiple clusters from one module, or use dynamic outputs for authentication.

 ---